 Single posters may also be posted at each of the Town's Hubway Stations on a monthly basis from April through mid-November.
 Hubway Stations are currently located in Brookline Village, Coolidge Corner, JFK Crossing and Washington Square.
 Hubway poster dimensions are 36" wide x 56" tall, including a 1" margin on all sides.

 A window display is also available at 99 Harvard Street for use in accordance with the same guidelines.
-Reservations can me made by emailing Linda Hickey.
+Reservations can be made by emailing Linda Hickey at [email protected].
 This window offers a small 3-dimensional space behind the window.
 All printing and displaying of items in this location are completed by individual organizations.

 Digital copies of posters may also be posted on the Town’s Facebook page; call the Select Board's office at 617-730-2211.